Ciencia-de-Datos-Meteorologia/notes/basic_server_configs.md

 ## 2. Generate a new SSH key
    You can generate a new SSH key using the `ssh-keygen` command:
    ```
-   ssh-keygen -t ed25519 -C "your_email@example.com"
+   ssh-keygen -t ecdsa -b 521
    ```
-- `-t ed25519` especifies the type of key.
+- `-t ecdsa` especifies the type of key.
-- `-C your_email@example.com` adds a comment, wich is typically your email.
+- `-b 521` is the size of the key.

-  If your system doesn't support `ed25519`, use
+  If your system doesn't support `ecdsa`, use
   ```
   ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
   ```